 Technology and terms explainers

-Due to complexity of industry terminology we have prepared technology and terms explainers for terms; (1.) eDelivery; (2) blockchain; (3) blockchain edelivery; (4) blockchain wallet, and; (5) RSA and AES encryption
+Due to complexity of industry terminology we have prepared technology and terms explainers for terms; (1.) eDelivery; (2) blockchain; (3) blockchain edelivery; (4) blockchain wallet; (5) RSA and AES encryption, and; (6) SHA 256

-eDelivery is a network of nodes for digital communications.
+According to Connecting Europe: CEF eDelivery supports trans-European multilingualism, n.d. , eDelivery is a network of nodes for digital communications.
 It is based on a distributed model where every participant becomes a node using standard transport protocols and security policies. eDelivery helps public administrations to exchange electronic data and documents with other public administrations, businesses, and citizens, in an interoperable, secure, reliable and trusted way.
-It is one of the building blocks of the European Commission’s Connecting Europe Facility (CEF).
+It is one of the building blocks of the Connecting Europe Facility (Connecting Europe: CEF eDelivery supports trans-European multilingualism, n.d.).
 These building blocks are reusable specifications, software, and services that will form part of a wide variety of IT systems in different policy domains of the EU.

-According to Wikipedia, cryptocurrency wallet is a device, program or service which stores the public and/or private keys and can be used to track ownership, receive or spend cryptocurrencies.
+According to Cryptocurrency wallet – Wikipedia, n.d. , a cryptocurrency wallet is a device, program or service which stores the public and/or private keys and can be used to track ownership, receive or spend cryptocurrencies.
 As all cryptocurrencies run on blockchains, cryptocurrency wallet can be referred also as blockchain wallets.
-Up to now blockchain wallet were mostly used for cryptocurrency asset holding and exchange.
-The 4THTECH ADD-ON is a Google Chrome extension wallet, that allows you to visit the distributed web of tomorrow in your browser today.
-It is one of our main innovations, a first system on the market capable of handling not only digital assets but also other assets such as links to encrypted documentation.
-Designed and build from the ground-up, the ADD-OD is fully operational and also offers a secure identity vault, providing a user interface to manage FOURid identities and sign blockchain eDelivery transactions.
-A 4THTECH ADD-ON can be comparable to a bank account.
+Up to now, blockchain wallet was mostly used for cryptocurrency asset holding and exchange.
+The 4thtech add-on is a Google Chrome extension wallet, that allows you to visit the distributed web of tomorrow in your browser today.
+It is one of our main innovations, a first system on the market capable of handling not only digital assets but also other assets such as links to encrypted documents or files.
+Designed and build from the ground-up, the Chrome add-on is fully operational and offers a secure identity vault, providing a user interface to manage digital identity mechanism (i.e. FOURid) identities and sign blockchain eDelivery transactions.
+A 4thtech Chrome add-on can be comparable to a bank account.
 It contains a pair of public and private cryptographic keys.
 A public key allows for other wallets to execute eDelivery to the desired wallet’s address, whereas a private key enables the description of documents from that address.

-According to Wikipedia, RSA (i.e. Rivest–Shamir–Adleman) is one of the first public-key cryptosystems and is widely used for secure data transmission.
+According to RSA (cryptosystem) – Wikipedia, n.d., RSA is one of the first public-key cryptosystems and is widely used for secure data transmission.
 In such a cryptosystem, the encryption key is public and distinct from the decryption key which is kept secret (private).
 In RSA, this asymmetry is based on the practical difficulty of factoring the product of two large prime numbers, the “factoring problem”.
-FOURdx eDelivery protocol uses the advanced encryption standard (i.e. AES), with a combination of RSA encryption algorithms.
-The files and documents are first decrypted with a symmetric algorithm (i.e. AES).
+FOURdx blockchain eDelivery protocol uses the advanced encryption standard (i.e. AES), with a combination of RSA encryption algorithms.
+The files and documents are first encrypted with a symmetric algorithm (i.e. AES).
 The asymmetric algorithm (i.e. RSA) is used to encrypt symmetric key and initialization vector (i.e. IV) with the public key of the receiver.
 This design does not allow an attacker to infer relationships between segments of the encrypted message.